 On my recent trip to Rome, I decided to try the Omnia Rome and Vatican Pass to see how that worked as a way to explore the area.

 Full disclosure here – I asked for a complimentary pass so I could review it.
 My thoughts below are completely independent.

 Buying a city pass like this has a few main advantages.
 For a one off payment, you get free or discounted access to a bunch of sights, as well as other offers.
 This usually means the two big benefits are that you save money and you save time.

-Let’s look at how both of those things work out with the Vatican and Rome Pass.
+Let’s look at how both of those things work out with the Omnia Rome and Vatican Pass.

-However, having said all of that, you are still going to save some money if you use it right.
+However, having said all of that, you may still save some money if you use it right.
 Let me show you the way that I would recommend using the card and how the budget works out.

 Without the card

-- The Roman Forum and Palatine Hill: (included in price of Colosseum)
+- The Roman Forum and Palatine Hill: Free (included in price of Colosseum)

 - The Capitoline Museums: €11.50